nextgis/docs_toolbox/source/crossing_borders.rst

 * Area of interest - a set with one or several GeoJSON files, packed in ZIP-archive.
 Each file should consist only of 1 polygon.
 Names of the files will be displayed in resulting CSV.
 * Objects - one or several vector layers of any geometry type (could differ among layers) in Esri Shapefile or GeoPackage format.
 Layer or layers should be packed in ZIP-archive.
+* Group by layer - optional field.
+If the box is checked, data in CSV will be grouped by objects' layers.
+Otherwise - by geometry types of the objects.
+* Separate records - optional field.
+If the box is checked, each category value (layers or geometry types, depending on the choice above) will be put into a separate record.

 Output: